bluestatedigital/SocialEEsta/README.markdown

 - scripts : "facebook", "twitter", "google", "linkedin", "pinterest" :  A pipe-separated list of Javascript libraries to include.
 - fb_app_id  :  Your site's Facebook App ID.
 Required if you are loading the Facebook Javascript SDK.
 - fb_channel_url  :  This is optional, but Facebook recommends it.
-See https://developers.facebook.com/docs/reference/javascript/ for more information.
+See [Facebook's documentation](https://developers.facebook.com/docs/reference/javascript/) for more information.
 - fb_canvas_autogrow  :  "true", "false", or an integer.
-See https://developers.facebook.com/docs/reference/javascript/FB.Canvas.setAutoGrow/ for more information.
+See [Facebook's documentation](https://developers.facebook.com/docs/reference/javascript/FB.Canvas.setAutoGrow/) for more information.

 ## Twitter Tweet Button: {exp:socialeesta:tweet}